BONUS: learn directory structure

 I can make empty files in a folder with the touch program

-• I add an empty file to parent
+• I add an empty file to doe

 on Windows without Windows Subsystem for Linux use New-Item instead of touch